dirigible-io/dirigible-io.github.io/docs-help/docs/overview/faq.md

 ??? info "Content-Centric & Centralized Repository"
     - All application artifacts are in a single repository.
     - Operational repository vs SCM repository.
 During development process is used IO optimized repository.
-After the code is ready it is committed to SCM - version, inspection and support optimized repository..
+After the code is ready it is committed to SCM - version, inspection and support optimized repository.
     - Simple life-cycle management and transport.
     - Workspace, Public Registry separation based on the development life-cycle phases.